 Why now?
-The 2012 northern lights are being hyped as the best in years, while direct flights into Akureyri from other European hubs have eliminated the need to transit via Reykjavik.
+The northern lights as they’re being seen right now are being hyped as the best in years, while direct flights into Akureyri from other European hubs have eliminated the need to transit via Reykjavik.

-Also, the krona has crumbled during the global financial crisis – Iceland is much, much cheaper than it once was.
+Generally speaking, Iceland is much, much more affordable than it once was.

 You just gotta… Hire a car and go inland.